It's all about the wood.

 I choose only the finest tonewoods for my instruments.
 My goto woods are Mahogany, Macacauba, Brazilian Rosewood, Red spruce and Lutz spruce.
 I have many sets of these and other tonewoods available.

-No stale tone-robbing glossy finish.
-I use more old-time finishing methods like shellac and varnish which enhance the natural beauty of the wood and are generally thinner than gloss lacquer.
-They also produce a more woody, broken-in feel.
+I use old-time finishing methods like shellac and varnish which enhance the natural beauty of the wood and are generally thinner than gloss lacquer.
+They also produce a more woody, broken-in feel compared to thicker factory finishes.

-I make my guitars with full thickness mahogany necks.
+I make my instruments with full thickness mahogany necks.
 Carbon fiber reinforcing rods are an option along with an adjustable truss rod.
 All profiles available on custom orders.

 I prefer to use animal glues which I believe affect the tone.
 Hot hide glue is used on all top bracing.
 Fish glue and Titebond is also used.